 enrolled in South Florida colleges and universities only as well

 It's a ten-week interactive program where residents will learn how County government delivers services to enhance and promote the quality of life for residents, businesses and visitors.
 The goal of the program is to raise public awareness about County programs and services, and to increase community involvement and participation in local government.
 In 2018, an emphasis will be put on the civics of government and how you can make your community better through participation and sound legislation.

 To be eligible for the Broward County Academy, applicants must be:

 - Reside in Broward County

-- Have valid photo ID and provide driver’s license number (for security screenings)
+- Have valid photo ID and provide driver’s license number and date of birth (for security screenings)

 - Agree to background check and security screenings